espressif/esp-chip-errata/docs/en/03-errata-description/esp32/uart-fifo-cnt-indicates-data-length-incorrectly.rst

 Workarounds
 ^^^^^^^^^^^

 When using DPort to read fifo, calculate the real count based on the FIFO read and write offset address.
-For example：
+For example:

 .. code-block::